RikkaApps/Shizuku-API/README.md

 For multi-process applications, call this method in every process that needs to use Shizuku API.

-Note, request the binder for Sui only requires two times of binder IPC, this is significantly cheaper than initialize Shizuku which uses content provider. `Sui.init(packageName)` can be used in main thread, you don't need to worry about performance.
+Note, request the binder for Sui only requires two times of binder IPC, this is significantly cheaper than initialize Shizuku which uses `ContentProvider`. `Sui.init(packageName)` can be used in main thread, you don't need to worry about performance.

 #### Shizuku